Biostatistics, Ph.D.

 - A personal statement that addresses research or practice interests and long-term objectives

-Candidates for all graduate programs in Biostatistics must demonstrate proficiency in communicating in English, working with mathematical concepts, and in thinking analytically.
-While we do not set absolute cut points for grade point average and GRE scores (in part because of variability in test-taking ability that may not reflect competence to do well in the programs, and the fact that the percentile scores vary by year) we value their ability to provide us with global comparative criteria.
+Candidates for all graduate programs in Biostatistics must demonstrate proficiency in communicating in English, working with mathematical concepts, and thinking analytically.
+While we do not set absolute cut points for grade point average, we value their ability to provide us with global comparative criteria.
 Therefore, we provide the following as a general guideline for all our programs:

 - Grade point average of 3.0